zevenet/zproxy/README.md

 - **ErrNoSsl** [code] "filename"

 	A file with the text to be displayed if a user connects to a HTTPS listener with HTTP.
+If NoSslRedirect is defined, it takes precedence over this directive.
 Default: "Please use HTTPS.".

 	The optional parameter "code" is the HTTP response code, it expects an 4xx or 5xx value.
 Default: "400".